 - 1. Define hypo- and hyperkalemia. - 2.
-Analyze the pathophysiology of hypoand hyperkalemia. - 3.
+Analyze the pathophysiology of hypo- and hyperkalemia. - 3.
 Accurately diagnose patients with potassium imbalances using the appropriate laboratory testing. - 4.
 Describe the management and referral of patients with hypo- or hyperkalemia. - 5.
 Evaluate special topics related to a presentation with potassium abnormalities, including Addison disease, renal tubular acidosis, and hyperaldosteronism.

-Sections marked with this symbol include evidence-based practice recommendations.
-The level of evidence and/or strength of recommendation, as provided by the evidence-based source, are also included so you may determine the validity or relevance of the information.
+EVIDENCE-BASED PRACTICE RECOMMENDATION So you may determine the validity or relevance of the information.
 These sections may be used in conjunction with the course material for better application to your daily practice.